 What is the Patient Participation Group (PPG)?

 Swanage Medical Practice has established a PPG to help us to gather views and experiences from people who use our services.
-The PPG aims to allow our service users to be actively engaged and involved in decision-making to help shape our services and culture, with the aim of supporting high-quality sustainable services.
+The PPG aims to allow our service users to be actively engaged and involved in decision-making to help shape our services and culture, with the aim of supporting high quality, sustainable services.

 How we use your information and the law.